lu-sketch/lucille_jordaan_portfolio/README.md

 # Lucille Jordaan Portfolio Website

 Welcome to my portfolio website!
-This project showcases my skills and projects in a visually appealing and interactive format.
-Designed using Bootstrap, CSS, and HTML, the website features multiple pages including the index.html, education.html, contact.html, and about.html.
+This website acts as a CV, showcasing my skills and projects in a visually appealing and interactive format.
+Designed using Bootstrap, CSS, and HTML, the website features multiple pages including the index.html, projects.html, education.html, contact.html, and about.html.

 ## Goal